defold/doc/docs/en/manuals/input.md

 It is clear now that in order for any `on_input()` component code in a dynamically loaded collection to receive input actions, the game object containing the collection proxy *must* be on the input stack.

-Even if the collection proxy's game object contain no `on_input()` code at all, it must still send a "acquire_input_focus" message to itself to be added on top of the input stack.
+Even if the collection proxy's game object contain no `on_input()` code at all, it must still send a `acquire_input_focus` message to itself to be added on top of the input stack.
 Any game object inside the loaded collection must send "acquire_input_focus" to get added to the collection's input stack.

 Note that if at any step down the input stack an `on_input()` function returns true, then it will consume the input.
 It does not matter where that happens, actions will not be passed on further.
 If necessary, a loaded collection can therefore consume input and prevent objects further down the main collection input stack from receiving any actions.